The Complete Guide to Health and Safety in Wallis and Futuna for Travellers

 Diving Decompression

-Scuba diving is a popular activity in Wallis and Futuna, offering incredible coral reefs, abundant marine life, and clear tropical waters.
+Scuba diving is a popular activity in Wallis and Futuna, offering incredible coral reefs, abundant marine life, and warm tropical waters.
 However, neglecting proper depth limits and ascent times can lead to decompression illness, also known as "the bends."

 Wallis and Futuna does not have local hyperbaric chambers.
-In the event of serious decompression sickness, travellers may need to be evacuated to nearby facilities in New Caledonia, Fiji, or other regional hubs equipped with hyperbaric treatment.
+In the event of serious decompression sickness, travellers may need to be evacuated to nearby facilities in New Caledonia, Fiji or other regional hubs equipped with hyperbaric treatment.

 Because of this, it’s especially important to dive responsibly, follow dive tables or computer guidelines, plan conservative ascents, and ensure you have appropriate dive insurance that covers emergency evacuation.